prilogy/vimeo_player/README.md

 # vimeoplayer

-A new Flutter package for playing videos from Vimeo link.
+A new Flutter package for playing any videos from Vimeo by id.

 Functions:
 * Download video from link